 The biggest difference here is that I had to start my social media accounts from scratch, so I have about 10,000 fewer followers on Pinterest and about 10,000 fewer followers on Twitter.
 I’m still seeing growth so I’m not worried about those yet.

-Most Popular Posts This Month
+Most Popular Posts In February 2018

 One of my posts caught on fire in Pinterest land.
 I am actually kind of frustrated because the original pin on my source board doesn’t display any analytics worth mentioning.
 But I found the pin that went semi-viral and have been trying to repin it to keep the momentum – and that just doesn’t seem to be working anymore.
 (When I repin it, my pin counts and analytics start back over.)
 Ugh, Pinterest, I am so over your constant changes!